maxzheng/great-life-guide/README.md

    What is right for you might not be right for others as each person has different information, so it's important to respect other people's decisions and properly exchange information.

-Easily remember the steps using the acronym **TUP LERN ABCD** from the first letter of each step.
+Easily remember the steps using the acronym **TPU LERN ABCD** from the first letter of each step.
 Being happy and doing great things are distinct goals, but both are necessary to sustain and achieve your full potential over a life time.
 Each step should be done in order so the next step is easier to do.
 It takes time to master each step, but the results are immediate and increasingly substantial.
 When things are not going as expected, take time to rest and reflect using